eggnaut/da-vinci/docs/README.md

 <div align = 'center'>
 <h1> EggEngine </h1>
-A framework/library written with and for Python.
+An all-purpose framework/library written with and for Python.
 </div>

 ## Socials: